Investigating for diabetes in children (Paediatric Guidelines)

 • Acanthosis Nigricans on examination

-Other co-morbidities of obesity such as non-alcoholic fatty liver disease (NAFLD), dyslipidaemia, elevated BP and PCOS (polycystic ovary syndrome) are more prevalent than dysglycaemia.
+Other co-morbidities of obesity such as metabolic dysfunction-associated steatotic liver disease (MASLD), dyslipidaemia, elevated BP and PCOS (polycystic ovary syndrome) are more prevalent than dysglycaemia.

 Type 2 Diabetes can be diagnosed using an HbA1c.
 Please ensure the request form says 'suspected Type 2 diabetes’, not Type 1, otherwise the laboratory may not process it as it would be an inappropriate test for possible Type 1 diabetes.
 If the HbA1c is ≥ 48mmol/mol in a patient suspected of Type 2 Diabetes, please contact the On Call Paediatric team who will admit the patient and arrange investigations to confirm diabetes type and the Paediatric Diabetes Team will review.